bomavic/Capstone-project-1/README.md

 ![pivot table i](https://github.com/user-attachments/assets/adef30ad-a62f-4985-b5ad-c401708ce041)

-The **South region** also leads in average sales per product, indicating a higher revenue per item sold compared to other regions.
-The **West region** has the lowest average, suggesting potential areas for sales growth or marketing focus.

 **Visualization**: Using **Pivot Tables** and **Bar Charts**, the data was organized and visually represented for clear insights into regional sales performance.